gkroon/gentoo-pi/README.md

 Then, after the Gentoo Pi is successfully booted, you should be able to login as your new user.

 ## Dependencies
-This script assumes an amd64 Linux host, using either OpenRC or systemd, with the following packages:
+This script assumes any amd64 Linux host, using either OpenRC or systemd (to start the qemu-binfmt service), with the following packages:

 1. alien (app-arch/alien);
 2. awk (virtual/awk);